Vinfall/sb/README.md

 - virtualbox-guest-additions: guest additions ISO, NOT virtualbox or extension pack
 - weasel

+## Staged

+> [!WARNING]
+> These packages are temporary, would get deleted once merged upstream.

+- supermium

 ## Deprecated

 - spice-guest-tools: NOT recommended, use `virtio-win` instead